ourbugbrothers/ourbugbrothers.github.io/README.md

 # Our bug brothers

-have u accepted bugs as ur lord &amp; savior
+Hello, have u accepted bugs as ur lord &amp; savior